Business, Economics and Travel & Tourism

 Our Business courses offer students insights into the main functions of running a business which include but are not limited to finance, marketing, operations, human resources and management and leadership.
 Moreover, they will learn how businesses are influenced by wider social trends, changes in law and the economic environment.
 Our business courses support a range of future career pathways in any of these business areas and can complement their employability in a range of industries as they develop a broader understanding of different business contexts as well as further study.

 Our Economics courses offer students the opportunity to build foundational understanding of abstract models of individual consumer and business behaviour relating to the allocation of scarce resources, how prices are determined in a market economy, and how financial markets operate.
 Moreover, they will understand how to model and predict likely outcomes in markets following policy changes and wider events (shocks) such as changes in interest rates or tax rates as well as international trade flows and foreign exchange markets.
-Our economics courses support a range of future career pathways in a range of sectors or specialisms and complements their employability as well as further study.
+Our economics courses support a range of future career pathways in a range of sectors or specialisms and complement their employability as well as further study.

 Key Staff

-Mr M Jackson - Teacher of Business
+Mr M Jackson - Teacher of Business, Economics and Travel & Tourism

 Curriculum Intent